Dreaming of a million-dollar smile? Thinking about pursuing one? Odds are, you’ve heard of Invisalign.

 The top name in clear aligners deserves a spot on our list of top alternatives.
 They may be a bit more expensive than ClearCorrect, but many people report that their aligners are more comfortable than other options.
 They also offer Invisalign Express, which is faster and more affordable than traditional Invisalign for mild cases.
 They’re our top in-office treatment.

 We’ve ranked Byte as our top at-home aligner company, and for good reason.
-They’re affordable, fast, and they offer an unbeatable Byte-for-Life guarantee that prioritizes your satisfaction for all time.
+They boast the industry’s shortest treatment times, they’re affordable, and they offer an unbeatable Byte-for-Life guarantee that prioritizes your satisfaction for all time.

 Orthodontic treatment is a lot of things, but it’s not affordable…usually.
 AlignerCo is an exception, though.
 They’re truly budget-friendly, but they don’t sacrifice quality in the name of low prices either.